Nortec Collective: Performances and projects

 Since 1999, the Nortec Collective musicians have toured throughout the United States, Mexico, Europe, Japan and Latin America.
 They have played New York's Central Park SummerStage and Irving Plaza, as well as the Winter Music Conference in Miami, the Kennedy Center in Washington, D.C., and shows at the Royal Festival Hall in London and Elysée Montmartre in Paris.

 Former Mexican President Ernesto Zedillo invited Nortec to provide music for the Mexican pavilion at the Expo 2000 in Hannover, and they have done remixes for Beck, Calexico, Ennio Morricone, Kronos quartet, Leigh Nash, and Lenny Kravitz among others.

 In 2006 Nortec performed at the LA Weekly Detour Festival in Los Angeles, sharing the bill with Beck, Queens of the Stone Age, and Basement Jaxx.
 The band also performed "Que Bonita Bailas" for the AIDS benefit album Silencio=Muerte: Red Hot + Latin Redux produced by the Red Hot Organization.

 Nortec's music has appeared in commercials for Volvo, Dell, Fidelity Mutual, Edwin Jeans (with Brad Pitt), and Nissan.

 The song "Tijuana Makes Me Happy" is on the soundtrack 2006 FIFA World Cup Germany, the video game by EA Sports, and is the title song of the feature film by the same name by Dylan Verrechia.

 An interactive book entitled Paso del Nortec: This Is Tijuana dedicated to the Nortec phenomenon was released in the US, Mexico and Europe in 2004.

 In 2005, Nortec Collective released their most acclaimed work to date, the album Tijuana Sessions, Vol. 3, which received two Latin Grammy nominations and earned significant airplay on tastemaker radio stations like KCRW (Los Angeles), KEXP (Seattle) and KUT (Austin).
 The omission of a second volume was thought to have been in imitation of the Traveling Wilburys' intentional numbering of their two albums as Volumes 1 and 3, but it was more in reference to an unfinished Volume 2 album that was not released.

 The book Nor-tec Rifa!: Electronic Dance Music from Tijuana to the World by Alejandro L. Madrid was published in March 2008.
 It describes nortec music's composition process and its relation to the nortena, banda, and grupera traditions.

 In 2008 the album Nortec Collective Presents Bostich + Fussible: Tijuana Sound Machine was released.
 Corridos Urbanos by Clorofila was released in 2010.
 Bulevar 2000 by Bostich + Fussible was released in 2010 on Nacional Records.

-In 2008, Nortec released a music video for their song "Polaris", created by the late Heath Ledger's film collective, The Masses.
+In 2008, Nortec released a music video for their song "Polaris", created by Heath Ledger's film collective, The Masses.

 They released what was stated to be their final album, Motel Baja, on 16 September 2014 – Mexican Independence Day.

 In April 2015, Nortec Collective: Bostich+Fussible performed a live/DJ set for Boiler Room in Mexico City.

 As of 2020, Nortec: Bostich+Fussible have been the most active duo of the former collective, performing at Coachella, Glastonbury, PortAmerica, Vive Latino and numerous venues around the world.